Appstream-Studio/smart-parser/README.md

 services.AddSmartParser(configuration.GetSection("SmartParser").Bind);
 ```

+Note: If you do not pass a custom chat options configuration, the library defaults to `Temperature = 0` for deterministic outputs.

 # Usage
 Once you've configured SmartParser in your project, parsing is straightforward.
 Whether you're working with unstructured text or scanned images, SmartParser can help produce typed objects tailored to your needs.